We will soon be running this successful course again. Please contact us if you wish to register your interest for this event.

 For those wanting to use CAT as a therapy:

-Individuals can offer CAT informed work once they have completed an Introduction to CAT course if they are also in receipt of supervision from an ACAT accredited Practitioner.
+Individuals can offer CAT once they have completed an Introduction to CAT course if they are also in receipt of supervision from an ACAT accredited Practitioner.

 CAT is a versatile therapy that can be applied both for long term therapy and brief interventions.

 All those attending received a certificate of attendance and an Introduction to CAT information pack.
 This included hand-outs for each teaching day, a reference list, copies of CAT tools such as the Psychotherapy File, Assessor’s Response Form and Rating Sheets and guidance for Reformulation and Goodbye Letters.

 Clinical psychologists, psychotherapists, nurses, psychiatrists, counsellors, social workers, GPs and others working with mental health in NHS or private practice settings.

 About the Facilitators: